 Why choose Ohio State?

-We perform more than 200 kidney transplants a year, making us one of the top 10-percent busiest programs in the country.
-Since our first kidney transplant in 1967, we have performed more than 6,100 kidney transplant surgeries.
+Expertise: We perform more than 200 kidney transplants a year, making us one of the top 10 percent busiest programs in the country.
+Since our first kidney transplant in 1967, we have performed more than 6,400 kidney transplant surgeries.
 In September 2011, we completed a six-way, single-institution transplant, the first and largest to date in Ohio, and one of only a handful in the United States.

-Our Comprehensive Transplant Center has one of the largest organ transplant programs in the nation.
-We perform nearly 300 kidney, liver, pancreas, combined kidney/pancreas, heart, lung and bone marrow transplants each year.
-Since our program started in 1967, we have performed more than 8,500 lifesaving transplants.
+Experience: Our Comprehensive Transplant Center has one of the largest organ transplant programs in the nation.
+We perform more than 350 kidney, liver, pancreas, combined kidney-pancreas, heart and lung transplants each year.
+Since our program started in 1967, we have performed more than 9,000 lifesaving transplants.